Flotomate/product_docs/source/asset-management/manage-asset-details.rst

 =============

-The **Linked Events** tab gives you an option to create a link between an Asset and other Requests, Problems, Knowledge and Changes.
-Learn to access the :ref:`Linked Events <manage-asset-details>` tab.
+The **Linked Events** tab gives you an option to create a link between an Asset and other Requests, Problems, Change, Knowledge, Project, Contract and Purchase.
+Learn to access the :ref:`Linked Events <Manage Asset Details>` tab.

 The purpose of creating links is to build contextual information about an Asset; for example, a faulty cooling system in a server (CI) have